One More Day … with Dad

 It’s another Father’s Day without my dad.
 We lost him to cancer when he was 51.
 I was 22, and my younger sisters were 20 and 13.
 I am now older than he was when he died.

-Every time I hear Diamond Rio’s “One More Day,” it makes me ache for that kind, easy-going, quiet, simple man who taught Sunday School, was a deacon in our church, played baseball, tinkered with home projects, and chased a joyful flock of kids around the yard at dusk as he pretended to be the big, bad wolf from the Hansel and Gretel fairy tale.
-Childish squeals of delight rang into the summer night as we all — my sisters and neighbor kids and me — delighted in the fact that we could “escape.”
+Every time I hear Diamond Rio’s “One More Day,” it makes me ache for that kind, easy-going, quiet, simple man who taught Sunday School, was a deacon in our church, played baseball for his company’s team and taught me to play, too, tinkered with home projects, and chased a joyful flock of kids around the yard at dusk as he pretended to be the big, bad wolf from the Hansel and Gretel fairy tale.
+Childish squeals of delight rang into the summer nights as we all delighted in “escaping.”

 One of his joys throughout the years was traveling to southwest Virginia to attend the Galax Fiddler’s Convention.
 He would join up with our Grayson County relatives and spend hours listening to musicians from near and far play bluegrass music, a genre I didn’t fully appreciate until long after he was gone.